Akarsh979/RAG/README.md

 - **Risk & Red Flag Detection**: Identifies potential risks, compliance issues, and red flags in your documents.
 - **Custom Legal Q&A**: Ask questions about your uploaded document and get grounded, document-specific answers.
 - **Custom Knowledge Base**: Built on a private, extensible knowledge base containing legal documents, acts, laws, and more.
 You can update or expand the knowledge base as needed.
 - **Free Embedding Generation**: Embeddings for legal documents are created locally using [mixedbread-ai/mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) and pushed to Pinecone vector DB.
 See [this repo](https://github.com/Akarsh979/RAG) for the embedding pipeline.
+The app uses LangChain to load, parse, and process documents, and updates the vector database in real time with progress feedback.
 - **Modern, Responsive UI**: Clean, user-friendly interface with support for dark mode and mobile devices.

 ---